Skip to main content

 • Dab liquid foundation onto the underside of the lace with a damp sponge

-• Use a tint spray made for lace (one light coat, then check in daylight)
+• Use a tint spray made for lace if you don't want to deal with foundation

-• Match to your scalp tone, not your face — scalps usually run cooler
+• Match to your scalp tone, not your face — scalps run cooler than cheeks

 What backfires

-• Foundation on the top of the lace — clogs the holes, hair clumps
+• Foundation on the top of the lace — clogs the holes, makes the hair clump

-• Setting powder to "fix" excess foundation — turns chalky on lace
+• Setting powder to "rescue" excess foundation — turns chalky on lace

-• Going too dark in one pass — going lighter is much harder
+• Going too dark in one pass — lighter is much easier to add than to undo

-• Trying to tint a lace front that is already installed
+• Trying to tint a lace front after it's already on your head

-Fix 2 — Pluck the Hairline so It Isn't a Wall
+Fix 2 — Pluck It So It's Not a Wall

 Real hairlines are uneven.
-Real hairlines have shorter hairs in front, longer hairs behind, and gaps.
-Lace fronts ship dense and uniform because that is what looks good in the product photo — but it is also why they look fake on a real head.
+They have shorter hairs in front, longer hairs behind, and small gaps.
+Lace fronts ship dense and uniform because that's what photographs well — and it's also what makes a wig look like a wig on a real head.

-Plucking is the single biggest visual upgrade you can give your wig.
-Even a five-minute pluck moves a wig from "obvious" to "convincing."
+Plucking is the single biggest visual upgrade you can give a wig.
+Even five minutes of plucking moves a wig from "obvious" to "convincing."

-1. Put the wig on a mannequin or wig head.
-Plucking on your own head means you will pluck unevenly.
+1. Put the wig on a mannequin or wig head, not your head.
+Plucking on yourself means you'll do it unevenly.
+You won't see it until later.

-2. Use tweezers, not scissors.
-Cut hairs at the front leave blunt stubble.
+2. Use tweezers.
+Not scissors.
+Cut hairs at the front leave blunt stubble that you can see in person.

 3. Pluck one hair at a time.
-Work in tiny circles, not lines.
-You are creating variation, not a new straight edge.
+Move in tiny circles, not lines.
+You're creating variation, not a new straight edge.

-4. Focus the work on the first half inch of the lace.
-Pluck about 40% of the hairs in that zone.
+4. Focus on the first half inch of the lace.
+Pluck maybe 40% of the hairs in that zone.
+Not more.

-5. Stop and step back every minute.
+5. Step back every minute.
 Plucking is reversible only in one direction.

 Fresh lace catches light.
-In photos, especially with flash, it appears as a glossy band across your forehead.
-Real skin matte.
-Real hairlines matte.
-Your lace needs to be matte too.
+In a phone flash photo, the lace shows up as a glossy band across your forehead.
+Real skin is matte.
+Real hairlines are matte.
+Your lace needs to match.

-Fix 4 — The Part Has to Look Like Scalp, Not Mesh
+Fix 4 — Make the Part Look Like a Scalp

-You can have a perfect hairline and still look like you are wearing a wig if the part shows white cap mesh down the middle.
-Two cheap fixes:
+You can have a perfect hairline and still look like a wig if the part shows white mesh down the middle.
+Two fixes, both under a dollar:

 Brown eyeshadow on a cotton swab

-Pick a matte shadow close to your scalp tone.
-Drag the swab down the parting line where the cap shows.
+Matte shadow close to your scalp tone.
+Drag the swab down the parting line where the cap shows through.
 Blends in seconds.
+No special product required.

 Concealer pencil on the knots